Evergy (EVRG)

 AI Analysis | Feedback

-David Campbell joined Evergy in January 2021 as President and CEO and was appointed Chairman in May 2024.
-He has over 25 years of experience in the energy industry, with 15 years in senior leadership roles within the electric power and utility sector.
-Prior to Evergy, he served as Executive Vice President and Chief Financial Officer of Vistra Corp. from June 2019 to December 2020.
-From 2014 to 2019, Campbell was Chief Executive Officer of InfraREIT, Inc., and expanded his responsibilities in late 2016 to become Chief Executive Officer of Sharyland Utilities.
-As CEO, he spearheaded InfraREIT's Initial Public Offering in January 2015 and later led its sale to Oncor.
-He also served as President and Chief Operating Officer of Bluescape Resources from 2013-2014.
-Campbell worked at TXU Corp. and its successor, Energy Future Holdings, from 2004 to early 2013, holding various positions including Chief Executive Officer of Luminant and Chief Financial Officer of TXU.
-Before joining TXU in 2004, he was a partner at McKinsey & Company, where he led the corporate finance and strategy practice in Texas.
+David Campbell joined Evergy in January 2021 as President and CEO, and was appointed Chairman in May 2024.
+He brings over 25 years of experience in the energy industry, including 15 years in senior leadership roles within the electric power and utility sector.
+Before his time at Evergy, he served as Executive Vice President and Chief Financial Officer of Vistra Corp. from June 2019 to 2020.
+From 2014 to 2019, Campbell was the Chief Executive Officer of InfraREIT, Inc., where he led its Initial Public Offering in January 2015 and subsequently its sale to Oncor.
+He also held the position of CEO of Sharyland Utilities starting in late 2016.
+Earlier in his career, he was Chief Financial Officer of TXU Corp. from 2004 to 2007, where he was part of the senior leadership team responsible for a financial and operational turnaround.
+Prior to joining TXU, Campbell was a partner at McKinsey & Company.

-W. Bryan Buckler, Executive Vice President, Chief Financial Officer
+W. Bryan Buckler - Executive Vice President and Chief Financial Officer

-W. Bryan Buckler became Evergy's Executive Vice President and Chief Financial Officer effective October 1, 2024.
-In this role, he oversees corporate finance functions including treasury, accounting, planning, tax, internal audit, capital allocation, and investor relations.
-Before joining Evergy, Mr. Buckler served as Chief Financial Officer for OGE Energy Corp. starting in January 2021.
-Prior to his time at OGE Energy Corp., he spent over 14 years at Duke Energy Corporation, where he held various finance leadership positions, most recently as Vice President of Investor Relations.
-He began his career at Ernst & Young LLP, where he worked for 11 years.
+W. Bryan Buckler was appointed Executive Vice President and Chief Financial Officer of Evergy, effective October 1, 2024.
+Before joining Evergy, Buckler served as Chief Financial Officer for Oklahoma City-based OGE Energy Corp. since January 2021.
+Prior to OGE Energy Corp., he worked at Duke Energy Corporation for over 14 years, holding various finance leadership roles, with his most recent position being Vice President of Investor Relations.
+He began his career with 11 years at Ernst & Young LLP.

-Chuck Caisley, Executive Vice President Utility Operations & Chief Customer Officer
+Chuck Caisley - Executive Vice President of Utility Operations and Chief Customer Officer

-Chuck Caisley is Evergy's Executive Vice President of Utility Operations and Chief Customer Officer.
-He leads the company's transmission and distribution operations, customer service, and public affairs, with responsibility for community and customer strategy, communications, marketing, economic development, government and regulatory affairs, and public relations functions.
-Mr. Caisley joined Evergy's predecessor company, KCP&L, in 2007 as director of government affairs.
-Before that, he was president and chief executive officer of the Missouri Energy Development Association.
-He also served as chief of staff and top political advisor to Missouri House Speaker Catherine Hanaway in 2004.
-Caisley holds a bachelor's degree in political science from the University of Illinois in Urbana-Champaign, a Juris Doctorate from St. Louis University School of Law, and a Master of Business Administration from Washington University in St. Louis.
+Chuck Caisley is the Executive Vice President of Utility Operations and Chief Customer Officer for Evergy, Inc. He is responsible for the company's transmission and distribution operations, customer service, and public affairs areas.
+Caisley joined Evergy's predecessor company, KCP&L, in 2007 as director of government affairs.
+Before KCP&L, he served as president and chief executive officer of the Missouri Energy Development Association.
+In 2004, he was chief of staff and top political advisor to Missouri House Speaker Catherine Hanaway.

 AI Analysis | Feedback